 As many of you know, we have been using a mailing list platform for making our puppies available for deposit.
 We are no longer doing that.
 The mailing list had gotten so large and our recent mail out of mailing list emails had some delays and looping, which were beyond our control and defeated the purpose of the mailing list being a fair platform to make our puppies available from.

-Our new plan will be employeed for Marlo’s litter of five.
-We will post on our home page, under the updates, the date/day/time frame the puppy photos and stats will be posted on our Puppy Page of the website.
+Our new plan will be as follows… We will post on our home page, under the updates, the date/day/time frame the puppy photos and stats will be posted on our Puppy Page of the website.
 On that date/day and time, you can go to the website to view the puppies and their stats.
 No email will be used anymore for sending out photos and stats of the puppies.
 We will still honor the first come/first serve protocol after photos and stats are posted.

-We recommend customers use either text or emails to request placing a puppy on hold.
+We recommend customers use emails to request placing a puppy on hold.
+If your contact information is not in my phone, your text may not be picked up and readily seen.
 Calls are discouraged and unfortunately, we can only take one call at a time, and so many calls will not be answered if they come in at the same time.
-Text and emails have time stamps and sometimes that is very necessary to honor the first request for a puppy to be placed on hold.
+Emails and text have time stamps and sometimes that is very necessary to honor the first request for a puppy to be placed on hold.

 Remember that only deposits hold puppies so after requesting to place a specific puppy on hold, stay close to your computer and get that deposit in promptly once we email you the invoice.
 (More on deposits in below paragraphs).